mdkovalesky-project/latest-earthquake/README.md

-# Lates Earthquake in Indonesia
+# Latest Earthquake in Indonesia
-This package will get the live latest earthquake from BMKG | Meteorological, Climatological, and Geophysical Agency
+This scraping data live latest earthquake in indonesia This package will get the live latest earthquake from BMKG | Meteorological, Climatological, and Geophysical Agency

 ## HOW IT WORK?